 No skeptic I know of would disagree with the contention that people should do what their unique skillsets make them uniquely qualified to do.
 The problem is, as Steve Novella has pointed out, that Dr. Prasad seems not to view skepticism, science-based (as opposed to evidence-based) medicine, and science communication as a skillsets.
 Similarly, his perspective seems to be warped by the very social media tendencies he decries.
 He seems to think that, because he’s riled up a lot of skeptics on Twitter resulting in their taking him to task, there must be a lot of us compared to doctors like him.

 What I mean is this: There are lots of physicians who are critical of big pharma and big device, who analyze “conventional” clinical trials and find fault with them and their conclusions.
 There might not be a lot of physicians who’ve made an academic career of such criticism, as Dr. Prasad has (an achievement for which he deserves plaudits), but there are plenty of physicians who do this sort of thing.
-In contrast, in the grand scheme of things the percentage of physicians who engage in skeptical activism about alternative medicine is relatively small.
+In contrast, in the grand scheme of things the number of physicians who engage in skeptical activism about alternative medicine is tiny indeed.
 Certainly, the increasing influence of the antivaccine movement and, now, the rise of COVID-19 science denialists have led to an increasing overlap between the groups of physicians and medical scientists who both analyze and critique the science behind conventional medicine and also combat medical misinformation and quackery, and I view that as a good thing.
 Indeed, I hope that overlap only grows and doesn’t recede once the pandemic finally abates.
 That being said, though, I’m going to turn Dr. Prasad’s argument right back at him: Medical skeptics are focusing on what the “few” can do better than the vast majority of doctors.
-We are doing what so few else are willing to do, and some of us are paying a price for it professionally and personally (aside from having to deal with the scorn of academics like Dr. Prasad).
+We are doing what so few else are willing to do, and some of us are paying a price for it professionally and personally (aside from having to deal with the arrogant scorn of academics like Dr. Prasad).

 I would add that physicians—and people in general—should also pursue what they are passionate about.
 If you’re passionate about critiquing clinical trials and thereby (hopefully) improving them, as Dr. Prasad is, then have at it!
 I won’t criticize you if what you’re doing has value to science and society.
-What is perpetually frustrating, though, is Dr. Prasad’s seeming inability to give skeptics the same consideration coupled with his highly annoying penchant for lecturing skeptics about how we should not concentrate on what we are passionate about, even though our activities have value for science and society simply because he doesn’t think it’s sufficiently “important’ or “challenging.”
+What is perpetually frustrating, though, is Dr. Prasad’s seeming inability to give skeptics the same consideration coupled with his highly annoying penchant for lecturing skeptics about how we should not concentrate on what we are passionate about even though our activities have value for science and society, simply because he doesn’t think it’s sufficiently “important’ or “challenging.”
 Indeed, Dr. Prasad’s concluding paragraph is profoundly offensive, as he returns to his “dunking on a 7′ hoop” analogy:

 Social media algorithms encourage us to chase the popular, faddish and, dare I say, 7-foot topics — like homeopathy — and perhaps not the topics where we are desperately needed.
 Topics that cost a lot, impact budgets, are paid for by insurers, have serious harms, are invasive, affect others, where there are lots of undecided people, where there is unmet need, and where we, with our unique skillset can help.
 Those are the 10-foot issues.
 I think it’s time we raise the hoop.

 Homeopathy is a “popular” and “faddish” topic?
-Again, what planet is Dr. Prasad on?
+Again, what planet is Dr. Prasad living on?
 It’s a perpetual topic in skepticism because, no matter how ridiculous its precepts are, homeopathy just won’t die.
 Moreover, what skeptics do addresses almost exactly what Dr. Prasad claims it does not, “topics that cost a lot, impact budgets, are paid for by insurers, have serious harms, are invasive, affect others, where there are lots of undecided people, where there is unmet need, and where we, with our unique skillset can help.”
 Dr. Prasad seems to think that all we are battling as medical skeptics are jade eggs, magnetic bracelets, and chanting reiki masters.
 He is dismissing the pseudoscience and quackery that we battle with, in essence, a hearty “What’s the harm?”
 Meanwhile, although it is impossible to quantify exactly how many people are dying of COVID-19 due to conspiracy theories, pseudoscience, and science denial, there is no doubt that the toll is real and that the number affected is a very large one.

 I have a suggestion.
 Dr. Prasad should either learn what we actually do by—well, duh!—actually talking to us instead of lecturing us or, being too lazy or uninterested to do that, at least do us the favor of staying out of our way.
 That would be one way he could raise the hoop back to 10′, because, as all skeptics recognize, attacking straw men is dunking on a 4′ hoop.
 Sadly, when not dealing with clinical trials and big pharma, Dr. Prasad sure does seem to love dunking on ridiculously low hoops.